Advocacy in mental health

 Community advocacy refers to all advocacy that is not a legal entitlement.
 It can support you to cope with a range of situations you may come across in your daily life.
-See our page on how you can work with an advocate for examples of situations an advocate can support you with.
+See our page on working with an advocate for examples of situations an advocate can support you with.

-You can find out more about community advocacy services from organisations like:
+You can find out more about community advocacy services from organisations such as:

-There are also charities and organisations which support a specific cause and may be able to offer you advocacy if your problem is related to their cause.
+There are also charities and organisations which support specific groups and may be able to offer you advocacy services.
 For example:

 This is where a group of people with similar experiences meet to support each other and collectively strengthen their voice.
 You can find more information from: